-Tooth Extractions in Napa, San Rafael, and Santa Rosa
+Tooth Extractions in Santa Rosa, San Rafael, Napa, and San Francisco

 Tooth extractions are advised for a number of reasons.
 Some teeth are extracted because they are severely decayed, others may have advanced gum disease or have broken in a way that cannot be repaired.
 Other teeth may need removal because of poor positioning in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.

 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.
 To avoid these complications, Dr.Sandhu will discuss alternatives to extractions as well replacement of the extracted tooth.

 The following instructions have been designed to promote ideal healing and the greatest comfort possible.
 Please follow them carefully.

 - If someone brings you to your appointment, please make sure they wait in the office for you until your procedure is done.
 If you are taking sedatives you will need to arrange for a ride and your ride will need to stay with you until the procedure is done.

 - For cold packs, use zip lock bags with party ice or frozen peas which will contour well to the face.
 To minimize swelling, hold an ice pack on the outside of the face, alternating 20 minutes on and 20 minutes off until you go to bed that evening.

 - Do not rinse, spit forcefully, or drink through a straw.
 These actions promote increased blood flow and could cause problems.
 Light oozing of blood in the area is normal and biting on gauze will help, so not to worry.

 - If your surgery is local to one side of your mouth then there are no dietary restrictions.
 All eating and drinking must happen with the other side of your mouth.
 Please follow these directions carefully.
 It is very important you do not cross over and cause trauma to your surgical areas.